 We all might consider what it means to celebrate and share in the 'incarnation of God' as we and He muddle along in the mess of human life.

-This image is now with a dear friend who has terminal cancer, carrying the Gospel that we journey, not to an end, but to a new beginning and life.
+This image was given to a dear friend who had terminal cancer, carrying the Gospel that we journey, not to an end, but to a new beginning and life.
+I trust that it continues to carry this message for her grieving family.

 Another friend has commented that the picture has the sense of evening time for him.
 Perhaps it is when we are in the evening of life that we are most aware of the promise that lies ahead of us?